ducth1903/Amz-Price-Tracker/README.md

 - .env: to store private key; .flaskenv: to store public key.
 The whole idea is instead of running "export ..." for each machine that runs the app, these files will configure the environment variables to run the app. **Make sure the .env file is not committed to Git as it is not supposed to be shared...**

+- Note: Database schema needs to be created before running the web (i.e. db.create_all())

   ---

 - Heroku (deployment): (Heroku uses Postgres as its database)